haiku/website/content/blog/reds/2020-01-14_haiku_monthly_activity_report_-_012019.md

 Hello and welcome to the (almost) monthly activity report for December 2019!
 December wasn't the busiest for Haiku code-wise, but nonetheless we saw a lot of Google Code-In contributions.
 This year marks the 10th anniversary of GCI, in which Haiku has participated since the very beginning.

-On the non-coding side, GCI participants wrote new virtualization guides: alwayslivid wrote a guide on AWS and rewrote the old Xen one, trungnt2910 wrote a guide on qemu, and redsPL's (hey, that's me!) wrote guides on VMware ESXi and DigitalOcean.
+On the non-coding side, GCI participants wrote new virtualization guides: alwayslivid wrote a guide on AWS and rewrote the old Xen one, trungnt2910 wrote a guide on qemu, R4H33M wrote a guide on Vultr and redsPL's (hey, that's me!) wrote guides on VMware ESXi and DigitalOcean.
 Other than that, Vrondir made a KVM tutorial video and Zotyamester made a VMware Workstation video.

 On the coding side, from around hrev53618 to hrev53714 Haiku had seen a lot of fixes and improvements, biggest of which are as always listed into arbitrary categories below...